chocolatey-community/chocolatey-packages/automatic/cutepdf/README.md

 ## Notes

-- Free software for commercial and non-commercial use.
+- Free software for commercial and non-commercial use